julianidiart/notes/books/the-staff-engineers-path.md

 - Ensure the document has _organizational buy-in_.
 - Make it official by getting it endorsed and distributed _widely within the company_.

+### Chapter 4: Finite Time

+#### Key Resources to Manage

+- **Time**: The most _finite_ resource; every commitment has an opportunity cost.
+- **Energy**: Not all hours are equal; _some tasks drain more_ than others.
+- **Quality of Life**: Work should ideally contribute positively, considering _happiness and values alignment_.
+- **Credibility**: Built through consistent _quality_ and _technical judgment_, both as a contributor and a leader.
+- **Social Capital**: _Trust and goodwill among peers_, essential for collaboration and influence.
+- **Skills**: Must be intentionally maintained and grown to _stay relevant_.

+#### Strategies for Managing Resources

+- Use calendars not just for meetings but for _focused work_.
+Longer-term views help in balancing workload.
+- Overcommitment can lead to burnout; leave _buffer_ time for unpredictable tasks.
+- Tasks must be _prioritized_ not only by importance but also by how they fit personal and company needs.

+#### Evaluating Projects and Opportunities

+- Projects can come from various _sources_:

+  - **Invitations**: Projects _others_ want you to join may not align with personal goals.
+  - **Personal Initiatives**: _Self-driven_ projects can be fulfilling but require organizational support.
+  - **Crisis Management**: Handling _urgent issues_ can enhance visibility but may detract from long-term growth.

+#### Choosing the Right Projects

+- **Self-Reflection on Needs**:

+  - Know the types of work that _drain_ or _energize_.
+  - Ensure project goals align with _personal ethics_ and _long-term satisfaction_.
+  - Choose projects that provide _learning opportunities_ aligned with career goals.

+- **Project Shapes and Impact**:

+  - Consider whether a project builds or depletes _key resources_.
+  - Like fitting shapes in a bin, balancing different projects can be challenging; larger projects require more _scrutiny_.

+#### Decision-Making Approaches

+- If a project lacks in some areas, _balance_ with tasks that fulfill missing needs.
+- Assign projects that could be beneficial for _others' growth_.
+- Modify the scope to _align better_ with current priorities and capacity.
+- Saying _No_ to maintain quality work and protect time and energy.